 I saw both of them go through the crash of 2008 and the recession that followed.
 I watched my poor dad sweat bullets as a huge portion of his portfolio and nest egg disappeared.
 In fact, he ended up selling some of it off as he felt the floor was falling from under him.

 All of this while my rich dad continued to get checks every first of the month.
 He didn’t enjoy watching his portfolio’s value decrease as well, but he knew it really didn’t impact his life.
+He never sold and actually continued to contribute to his investments.

 Rich Dad, Poor Dad has shaped my investment strategy into what it is today, especially as a doctor myself.
 Not just the book, either.
 My own family has provided an example of both ends of that spectrum.
-I’ve realized that monthly cash flow brings true security, both now and in the future.
+I’ve realized that monthly cash flow and investing discipline brings true security, both now and in the future.
 This monthly cash flow can be derived from real estate, business ventures, dividends from your portfolio, etc. Appreciation in value of any real estate or stock portfolio then become purely all gravy.

 While our definitions may be relative, I can tell you from my own family experience that the right investments can truly make the difference between being “rich” and being “poor.”